nytimes/objective-c-style-guide/README.md

 ## Introduction

-This style guide has been developed over some time with input from the iOS team.
-The team will add, subtract, and edit it as our style evolves.

 Here are some of the documents that went into building the style guide.
 If something isn't mentioned here, it's probably covered in great detail in one of these:

 * [The Objective-C Programming Language](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/ObjectiveC/Introduction/introObjectiveC.html)